 Social finance must play a role.
 We have to shift the dominant economic model from extractive to regenerative.
 Our collective future will be better than the one we’ve inherited.

-Watch the recording and view the presentation slides from the SI Canada Investment Readiness Case Study Webinar on Purppl.
-(April 11, 2023)
+View the presentation slides from the SI Canada Investment Readiness Case Study Webinar.